briannemsick/barrage/CONTRIBUTING.rst

 ===============================
-Github Issues and Pull Requests
+GitHub Issues and Pull Requests
 ===============================

 Contributions are both welcome and encouraged.
 With that in mind here are some